Indian cricket team in England in 1911

 The Indian cricket team touring England and the British Isles in the summer of 1911 was the first all-Indian team to tour the country.
 The team was led by the then 19-year old Maharaja of Patiala Bhupinder Singh and had representation from the Parsees, Hindus, and the Muslims.
-The team had limited success winning only two amongst the 23 matches that they played on the tour.
+The team had limited success winning only six amongst the 23 matches that they played on the tour.

 Background

 The early 1900s were marked with violence between young Indians and British officials in India.
 It was then decided that a pan-national team touring England would generate goodwill and portray a positive image of the British empire.
 The first all-Indian team to tour the British Isles was in 1911, which had representation from the Parsees, the Hindus, and the Muslims.
 The team was captained by the then Maharaja of Patiala, Bhupinder Singh, who was then aged 19.

 Indian squad

 In the 19th century, two representative teams of the Parsees had toured England in 1886 and 1888 with limited success.
 However, these teams were limited by representation and were not an all-Indian team.

 When the organizers of the tour were putting together the team, their first choice of a captain was Ranjitsinhji, the Jam Sahib, who by the time had been instated as the ruler of Nawanagar in 1907.
 However, Ranji was keeping away from organized cricket in British India, having been called out for his administrative lapses in tackling the plague and subsequent drought that had afflicted his state.
 Ranji declined the invitation and sent across a note offering his 'cordial sympathy' and instead offered Rupees 1,000 toward the guarantee fund.
 Two other cricketing royals who were already in Britain, Rajkumar Shivaji Rao of Baroda and Rajkumar Hitendara Narayan of Cooch Behar, who were both pursuing their studies, were not considered for captaincy.
 Rao was the son of Maharaja Sayajirao Gaekwad III of Baroda, and was studying at Christ Church, Oxford, while Narayan was the son of Nripendra Narayan and was at Eton College and later at Cambridge.
 With this, the organizers landed on the Maharaja of Patiala, Bhupinder Singh, as the captain of the team.
 Some reports, including a statement from one of the selectors said that another factor for this choice was to get the services of the Maharajah's private secretary Kekhashru Mistry.

 The eventual Indian squad of 1911, captained by Maharajah Bhupinder Singh of Patiala, also had his aide-de-camp and Parsee cricketer Major Kekhashru Mistry, and had representation by way of six Parsis, five Hindus, and three Muslims.
 The team also had two Dalits, then considered as 'untouchables', Palwankar Baloo and his brother Palwankar Shivram.
 Shivram was hurriedly called into the team after two players, Maneck Chand and Noor Elahi, withdrew from the tour in the days prior to the tour, due per some accounts to their employer, the Maharajah of Kashmir, rescinding permission to have them take part in the tour.